rcosta358/aguda-rs/aguda-M2.md

 rustlr rustlr.grammar
 ```

+### Test Results

+Some tests fail because the test pool still has some tests with errors, namely regarding the syntax of the language.

 ### Challenges

 Initially, this phase of the project was implemented with Logos as the lexer and LALRPOP as the parser (LR(1)).